Shen Zheng 「郑深」

 Director: Dr. Feng Guo

-Working as a perception software engineer in the ADAS perception team responsible for auto-parking, traffic light detection, and blockage detection.
+Working as a perception software engineer in the ADAS perception team responsible for ADAS parking, traffic light detection, and blockage detection.

 Perception Engineer (Intern) at Momenta